chetanyed/Projects-HDL/README.md

 git clone https://github.com/chetanyed/Projects-HDL.git
 ```

-Navigate to the project directory and follow the instructions provided in each project's README file.
+Navigate to the project directory and follow the instructions

 ## Usage